MaLeLabTs/SearchAndReplaceGenerator/README.md

 # SearchAndReplaceGenerator

- This project is the accompanying code of "Automatic Search-and-Replace from Examples with Coevolutionary Genetic Programming"
+ This repository provides the accompanying code of "Automatic Search-and-Replace from Examples with Coevolutionary Genetic Programming"

 This project contains the source code of a tool for generating Search-and-Replace (SR) expressions: